Harmonic Tutte polynomials of matroids: Generalized Greene's Identity

 \section{Generalized Greene's Identity}

-Let $M_{C}$ be a matroid associated to a code~$C$ of length~$n$.
-It is immediate from~\cite{Cameron,Greene1976,JP2013} that $M_{C}^{\perp} = M_{C^{\perp}}$.
-Now we have the following proposition. \begin{prop} Let $C$ be an $[n,k]$ code and $M_{C}$ be the matroid correspond to~$C$.
-Again let $f$ be a harmonic function of degree $d$.
-Then the harmonic Tutte polynomial $T(M_{C},f;x,y)$ is given by
+Let $M_{C}$ be a matroid associated to an $\FF_{q}$-linear code~$C$ of length~$n$.
+It is immediate from~\cite{Cameron,Greene1976,JP2013} that $(M_{C})^{\ast} = M_{C^{\perp}}$.
+Now we have the following proposition. \begin{prop} Let $C$ be an $[n,k]$ code and $M_{C}$ be its matroid.
+Let $f$ be a harmonic function of degree $d$.
+Then

 \end{prop}

 \begin{proof} The proposition follows from $\ell(J) = k - \rho(J)$ for any $J \in E_{t}$ by Lemma~\ref{LemRank}, and $\rho(E) = k$. \end{proof}